Capacitance Calculator

 What units are used for capacitance?

-How do capacitors add in parallel?
+How do capacitors add in series and parallel?

 What is the RC time constant?